-UPDATE | Road closed after truck collision in Hubbard Township
+UPDATE | Road reopened after collision in Hubbard Township

 Three people were hospitalized from a collision involving a truck pulling a trailer with equipment and two pickup trucks.
 The extent of the injuries is not known.

-A state trooper said one of the pickup trucks veered left of center, causing the multi-vehicle accident.
+A state trooper said one of the pickup trucks veered left of center, causing the accident.

 Ohio State Highway Patrol is investigating.